-Keyword Location of relevant topics touched on in CEO Message Message summary Locations of detailed descriptions Purpose Page 15 We commit to helping resolve issues related to finance and non- financial issues affecting all of humanity.
+Keyword Location of relevant topics touched on in CEO Message Message summary Locations of detailed descriptions Purpose Page 15 We commit to helping resolve issues related to finance and non-financial issues affecting all of humanity.
 As divisions widened and deepened worldwide, MUFG formally resolved to embody a Purpose we express as "Committed to empowering a brighter future." by leveraging our diverse networks to facilitate creativity, community, and connection among stakeholders.
-MUFG Way Pages 1-2 Improving ROE Page 9 Address and performance enhancements.
-We are determined and motivated to achieve both our ROE target of 7.5% and profits attributable to owners of parent of ¥1 trillion or more by III CFO Progress under the MTBP Pages 53-54 CFO Message Pages 17-26 Digital Transformation (DX) Pages 9-10 After consolidation of our domestic branches and enhanced online channels, we are now shifting our focus to our customer and transaction base.
-We deploy DX within MUFG to improve branch- operation efficiency.
-We are also exploring new fields, including startup financing via AI, metaverse and Web3.
-Addressing Environmental and Social Issues nvironmental and SocialPage 10throughout Asia, we issued the MUFG Transition Whitepaper in 2022.Three areas where we must play such a role are customer Contribution to Addressing Environmenta and Social Issues Pages 61-78 Transforming Our Corporate Culture Page 11 It is gratifying to see more colleagues taking on challenges to embody our Purpose.
+MUFG Way Pages 1-2 Improving ROE Page 9 Our business model has grown far more resilient thanks to ongoing structural reforms and performance enhancements.
+We are Page 9 determined and motivated to achieve both our ROE target of 7.5% and profits attributable to owners of parent of ¥1 trillion or more by the conclusion of our current MTBP.
+Digital Transformation (DX) ansformation Pages 9-10 transaction base.
+We deploy DX within MUFG to improve branch- Digital Transformation Pages 57-60 Digital Service Business Group Pages 93-94 Addressing Environmental and Social Issues Page 10 Having a societal duty to lead the industry to achieve carbon neutrality throughout Asia, we issued the MUFG Transition Whitepaper in 2022.
+Three areas where we must play such a role are customer engagement, transition finance, and international rulemaking.
+Contribution to Addressing Environmental and Social Issues Pages 61-78 Transforming Our Corporate Culture Page 11 It is gratifying to see more colleagues taking on challenges to embody our Purpose.
 However, I acknowledge we have a number of issues regarding agility and speed to action.
 We will emphasize speed and simplify procedures and processes throughout fiscal 2023.
-Transform Our Corporate Culture / Human Capital Strategy Pages 79-90 Investment in Human Capital Page 13 We reward our colleagues' efforts by raising their wages and investing in skills.
+Transform Our Corporate Culture / Human Capital Investment in Human Capital Page 13 We reward our colleagues' efforts by raising their wages and investing in skills.
 60% of our colleagues joining in a year are specialists.
 We promote DEI on a groupwide and we have raised 2023 target for female representation in management ranks in Japan to 22%.
-Shareholder Returns Page 13 Our price-to-book ratio is still unacceptable, at less than 1x.
+Culture / Human Capital Strategy Pages 79-90 Shareholder Returns Page 13 Our price-to-book ratio is still unacceptable, at less than 1x.
 We have raised dividend-per-share by 60% over the past three years, and executed share repurchases of ¥450 billion in fiscal 2022.
 We will maintain disciplined capital management and strive to improve ROE.
-CFO Message Pages 17-26 onchange
+CFO Message Pages 17-26